websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-a-responsive-site/building-a-responsive-site.md

 **Custom:** Enter a specific size for testing your page.

 Because modern mobile browsers are built on the same technology as desktop browsers, the behavior you see in the simulator should match the experience of those on mobile devices.
-In addition to making sure the basic layout looks good and that all functionality remains, it's also important to make sure that automatic features---like how columns are combined at lower resolutions---don't have unintended effects.
+In addition to making sure the layout looks good and that all functionality remains, it's also important to make sure that automatic features---like how columns are combined at lower resolutions---don't have unintended effects.

 ## Designing Mobile Friendly Pages